 1. Not understanding multiple offer situations

-A multiple offer situation is where you are competing with another buyer for the same property.
+A multiple offer situation is when you are competing with another buyer for the same property.
 This occurs when two or more offers come in at the same time and usually the seller will send notice for the prospective buyers to bring their highest and best offer.
 Often times first time home buyers don’t understand how aggressive the bidding can get when this happens.
 This can lead them to submit less competitive offers and ultimately lose out on the home.
-Sometimes it takes missing out on a few properties before before they have a clear understanding of what it takes to win a home in a hot seller’s market.
+Sometimes it takes missing out on a few properties before they have a clear understanding of what it takes to win a home in a hot seller’s market.
 Understanding the market and having a game plan for a winning offer will help you avoid a frustrating home search experience.

 2. Letting emotions take over

 There’s no denying that buying a home is an emotional experience.
 However, many times first-time home buyers get so caught up in the excitement of a home that they sometimes overlook glaring issues of a property.
 Stay grounded and make sure it truly is a good fit for you and your family.
-The negotiation process can also be very emotional for both sides, but it’s important to remember what that your ultimate goal is to purchase the home and find a win-win deal for both parties.
+The negotiation process can also be very emotional for both sides, but it’s important to remember that your ultimate goal is to purchase the home and find a win-win deal for both parties.

 3. Not understanding what you can truly afford